chaoyi-wu/RadFM/README.md

 ## To-do List:
 - Polish the code for easier usage.
-- Update a easy sample for quick start.
+- Update an easy sample for a quick start.

 ## Key Links